Ignite-Market/docs/docs/introduction/market-creation.md

 ### Submit a Market Proposal

-Visit our [Discord](https://discord.com/) to suggest a market.
+Visit our platform to suggest a market.
 Create a proposal post, join discussions, and vote on ideas.
 Include:
 - Market title
 - Detailed rules
 - Proposed resolution source and type